gilsjhonny/frontend-ddd-webcomponents-poc/README.md

 6. [Conclusion](#conclusion)

 ## Introduction
-I wanted to experiment with applying Domain-Driven Design (DDD) principles to a frontend project using WebComponents.
+I wanted to experiment with applying Domain-Driven Design (DDD) principles to a frontend project using Web Components.
 This is my attempt to see how DDD, which is usually more of a backend thing, can be useful on the frontend side of things.
 I also wanted to challenge myself by building the components entirely from scratch, without relying on any libraries.

 In this repo, you'll find a project where I’ve used WebComponents to build UI elements that are both reusable and encapsulated, all while sticking to DDD concepts.
 The code is heavily based on object-oriented programming (OOP) in TypeScript, which helped in organizing and structuring the domain logic.
 The goal here was to explore how these architectural ideas could make a frontend project more organized and aligned with the domain logic.